AdityaSripal/sangam/architecture/dns.md

 }
 ```

+## Ante

+The ante handler for register pre-commit will deduct the fee required to register a prefix.

 Both ante handlers for pre-commit and commit messages will verify that the sender must be a owner
 of the prefix.
 It will also deduct the registration fee required to register the entry.

+## Handler

+The prefix handler will register a prefix if it is not already claimed.

+A pre-commit handler will ensure that the entry owners provided are a subset of the prefix owners.
+It will then store the pre-commit using the dns keeper.

+A commit handler will verify that the entry is successfully revealed.
+It will retreive the latest sequence
+of the entry and increment it by one.
+It will update the the entry mapping and the reverse mapping.

 ## Keeper